Veronique Peck: Life and career

 Peck became a well-known philanthropist in Greater Los Angeles.
 She and her husband raised approximately $50 million for the American Cancer Society during the 1960s.
 The Los Angeles Times named her "Woman of the Year" in 1967.
 She also co-founded the Inner City Cultural Center, a theater group composed of members from different ethnic backgrounds, and the Los Angeles Music Center.
 Peck became a naturalized U.S. citizen in 1976.

 Shortly after Gregory Peck's death in 2003, Peck took control of the Gregory Peck Reading Series.
 The series raises money on behalf of the Los Angeles Public Library through the collaboration of celebrities.
 She had become friends with author Harper Lee while her husband was filming To Kill a Mockingbird.
 In 2005, Peck convinced the normally reclusive Lee to accept the Los Angeles Public Library Literary Award in person.
 Peck and her family attended a private White House screening of To Kill a Mockingbird in 2012 with President Barack Obama to mark what would have been her late husband's 96th birthday.

 Death

-Veronique Peck died of a heart ailment at her home in Los Angeles, California on August 17, 2012, at the age of 80.
-She was survived by her daughter filmmaker Cecilia Peck, son Anthony Peck, three grandchildren, and her brother, Dr. Cornelius Passani.
+Veronique Peck died of a heart ailment at her Los Angeles home on August 17, 2012, at age 80.